 You Haven’t Changed Anything of Substance

-All you’ve done by switching to a one-tailed test is to redraw the critical region so that a smaller effect in the direction of interest is statistically significant.
-You’re not changing anything of substance to gain this extra power.
-In this light, it’s not surprising that simply labeling smaller effects as being statistically significant also produces more false positives in that direction!
+By switching to a one-tailed test, you haven’t changed anything of substance to gain this extra power.
+All you’ve done is to redraw the critical region so that a smaller effect in the direction of interest is statistically significant.
+In this light, it’s not surprising that merely labeling smaller effects as being statistically significant also produces more false positives in that direction!
 And, the graphs reflect that fact.

-If you want to increase the power of the test without increasing the Type I error rate, you’ll need to make more fundamental changes to your study’s design.
-These changes include increasing your sample size and more effectively controlling the variability.
+If you want to increase the test’s power without increasing the Type I error rate, you’ll need to make a more fundamental change to your study’s design, such as increasing your sample size or more effectively controlling the variability.

 Is the Higher False Positive Rate Worthwhile?

-To use a one-tailed test just to gain more power, you can’t care about detecting an effect in the other direction AND you have to be willing to accept twice the false positives in the direction that you are interested.
-Remember a false positive means that you will not obtain the benefits you expect.
+To use a one-tailed test to gain more power, you can’t care about detecting an effect in the other direction, and you have to be willing to accept twice the false positives in the direction you are interested.
+Remember, a false positive means that you will not obtain the benefits you expect.

 Should you accept double the false positives in the direction of interest?
 Answering that question depends on the actions that a significant result will prompt.
 If you’re considering changing to a new production line, that’s a very costly decision.
 Doubling the false positives is problematic.
 Your company will spend a lot of money for a new manufacturing line, but it might not produce better products.
 However, if you’re changing suppliers for a part based on the test result, and their parts don’t cost more, a false positive isn’t an expensive problem.